andresaraujo/website/flutter-for-android.md

        - style: italic
            {% endprettify %}

-and lasty you would assign the font to your Text widget
+and lastly you would assign the font to your Text widget

 <!-- skip -->
 {% prettify dart %}